Sydney hospitality figure charged over north shore break-in

 According to sources familiar with the case, Kospetas was believed to have been helping a friend settle a dispute over the vehicle’s ownership.
 He was charged with aggravated break and enter in company and stealing property valued under $60,000, before being released on bail the same day.

-Universal Hotels, founded in 1998 by the Kospetas family, is one of Sydney’s most prominent pub groups with a portfolio spanning 15 venues including The Imperial in Erskineville, The Oxford Hotel in Darlinghurst, and CBD staples M Bar and V Bar.
+The Kospetas family founded Universal Hotels in 1998.
+The company is now one of Sydney’s most prominent pub groups with a portfolio spanning 15 venues including The Imperial in Erskineville, The Oxford Hotel in Darlinghurst, and CBD staples M Bar and V Bar.

 Kospetas, who has been in Greece and is expected back in Sydney this week, has pleaded not guilty.
 His bail conditions now require him to report to police three times a week.
 He is due back in court in October.